simon-benigeri/calendar-bot/README.md

 # calendar-bot
 A chatbot that you can answer any questions about your personal calendar.
-The bot uses Google Calendar data downloaded from a separate script, `calendar_utils.py`.
+The bot uses Google Calendar data downloaded from a separate script, `download_calendar.py`.
 Once your calendar is downloaded, you can use run the `bot.py` script to for calendar Q & A.

 ## Setting up

 ### 1. Python requirements
 This chatbot was developed in a `python > 3.10` environment.
-The requirements are in `requirements_demo.txt`.
+The requirements for the demo are in `requirements_demo.txt`.

 ```bash
 conda create -n calendar-bot python=3.10